-Eighty Fourth edition of
+Eighty Fifth edition of

 THE AMERICAN LEGION